dapr/dotnet-sdk/docs/get-started-dapr-actor.md

 Actor interface is defined with the below requirements:

-* Actor interface must inherit `Microsoft.Actions.Actors.IActor` interface
+* Actor interface must inherit `Microsoft.Dapr.Actors.IActor` interface
 * The return type of Actor method must be `Task` or `Task<object>`
 * Actor method can have one argument at a maximum